 The Weisman family talks to reporters outside of the Supreme Court in 1991.
+In their case, Lee v.
+Weisman, Justice Anthony Kennedy introduced the coercion test, saying that public school students were coerced to participate in state-sponsored religious events when public schools invited clergy to deliver invocations and benedictions at events such as graduation.
 Third from left is Baptist Joint Committee General Counsel Oliver “Buzz” Thomas who filed a brief in the case.
 (Photo reprinted with permission of the Baptist Joint Committee.)

 "The undeniable fact is that the school district’s supervision and control of a high school graduation ceremony places public pressure, as well as peer pressure, on attending students to stand as a group or, at least, maintain respectful silence during the invocation and benediction.
 This pressure, though subtle and indirect, can be as real as any over compulsion.
 Of course, in our culture standing or remaining silent can signify adherence to a view or simple respect for the views of others.
 And no doubt some persons who have no desire to join a prayer have little objection to standing as a sign of respect for those who do.
 But for the dissenter of high school age, who has a reasonable perception that she is being forced by the State to pray in a manner her conscience will not allow, the injury is no less real.
 There can be do doubt that for many, if not most, of the students at the graduation, the act of standing or remaining silent was an expression of participation in the rabbi’s prayer."

 Observing the situation in this case to be different from one involving adults that might permit legislative prayers, such as those that the Court accepted in Marsh v.
 Chambers (1983), Kennedy observed, “Research in psychology supports the common assumption that adolescents are often susceptible to pressure from their peers towards conformity, and that the influence is strongest in matters of social convention.”